Student Handbook

 - Grammarly, an AI platform that assists with writing elements such as grammar, sentence structure, clarity, and citations.
 All graduate students have free access to Grammarly Premium

-While most RMCOEH students opt for the publishable paper option instead of a thesis, The University of Utah Graduate School also provides a handbook that includes detailed information about the thesis and dissertation process, such as formatting and style requirements, policies, submission procedures, and examples.
+The University of Utah Graduate School also provides a handbook that details the thesis and dissertation process, including formatting and style requirements, policies, and submission procedures.

 - The Weber State Writing Center, which provides free in-person or virtual tutoring and writing assistance